The two-story Randolph Campus library. View more photos of the Randolph Campus.

 World History: The Modern Era (PW)

 Covering history from the Renaissance to today.
-In addition to articles, includes media, visuals and maps.
+In addition to articles, it includes media, visuals and maps.

 World Religions: Belief, Culture and Controversy (PW)